ywyjcloud/Study-Notes/Diary.md

 ​	Honestly, it’s that I can truly feel my own growth as I’m constantly making progress.
 I’ve relized that when we really slow down and focus on one thing, it’s just like Adler said: we’re not climbing a mountain but moving forward on a flat plane.
 All progress and changes are simply us advancing on this plane, with no real sense of up or down.
 I truly feel fortunate to have come to understand Adler’s thoughts on the world, allowing me to stay more composed.
 Honedtly, everything has changed so quickly.
 From being a congfused and ignorant child to where I am now, it has only been a year.
 In this year, I’ve relized that many of my past thoughts

 were wrong, and those worries have simply faded away.
 I truly feel a deep sense of gratitude.
 The most important thing is the demystification of those so-called “big shots”.

+****

+###### Septrmber 9/23

+​	It’s okay to start slow; as you keep going, you’ll gradually pick up speed.
+I’ve truly realized the benefits of taking notes.
+Not only does it help organize my thoughts, but when I suddenly recall something from the past, the memories flood back like a torrent, saving me a lot of time and effort.
+Be the way, I’ve really come to relize that separating topics is very important.
+It can greatly reduce the burden on my mind.
+I truly want to express my gratitude for Adler’s thoughts.
+It seems that

+when it comes to cultivating my relationship with my girlfriend, I should listen more---listen to her thoughts rather than just expressing my own views.